Excess Flow Valve Notification

 In accordance with recent federal regulations, you may request that Elkton Gas install an excess flow valve (EFV) on your existing gas service line.
 An EFV is a mechanical safety device installed inside a gas service line between the gas main and the gas meter.
 Although an EFV is not required for the normal, safe operation of your gas service line, an EFV could help mitigate the consequences of a service line break by restricting or stopping the gas flow.

-You may already have an EFV installed on your existing service line; those who do not may be eligible to have one installed.
+Customer Eligibility: Many customers already have an EFV installed on their existing service line; those who do not may be eligible to have one installed.
 Most residential and small commercial customers will be eligible.
 If you are interested and to determine if you are eligible to have an EFV installed, please contact Elkton Gas at 866.281.6483.

-An EFV is designed to shut off the flow of natural gas if a service line is inadvertently dug into by a home owner or contractor during excavation.
+Safety Benefits: An EFV is designed to shut off the flow of natural gas if a service line is inadvertently dug into by a homeowner or contractor during excavation.
 Restricting the gas flow after a gas service line is damaged may decrease the potential for property damage and/or injury.

-For your safety always call 811 to have gas line and other buried utilities marked before allowing anyone to dig in your yard.
+- For your safety, always call 811 to have gas lines and other buried utilities marked before allowing anyone to dig in your yard.

-Call Elkton Gas if upgrading or adding gas equipment that may significantly increase your gas usage to avoid false tripping the EFV.
+- Call Elkton Gas if upgrading gas equipment that may significantly increate your gas usage to avoid falsely tripping the EFV.